 Plovdiv Drama Theatre is the first professional Bulgarian theatre, founded in 1881, and one of the leading cultural organizations in the country nowadays.
 It is a state repertory theatre, which manages three stages in the amazing ancient city of Plovdiv – European Capital of Culture 2019.
 After burning down in a fire in 2013 the main stage was renovated and is currently one of the best equipped theatre stages in the country.

 A great number of the most prominent Bulgarian actors and directors have begun their careers at the Plovdiv Drama Theatre.
-The theatre and its actors are recipients of numerous prestigeous national theate awards.
+The theatre’s productions, creative team and actors are recipients of numerous prestigious national theatre awards.
 Its managerial team has been awarded Best Managment and Marketing Award by the Ministry of Culture twice – in 2012 and in 2016.